jamesaoverton/nagomi/index.md

 ---

 <div class="half">
-## **July Promotions**

-### Deluxe Facial Treatment 20% OFF!!!!

-Summer is finally here, and with that glorious sunshine comes some not-so-sunny skin issues.
-Sun-burnt?
-Dry?
-Oily?
+### Our November facial special is on now!

+Our Deluxe Facial is 15% off!! and if you purchase our gift certificate for Deluxe Facial in November for the holidays you get 15% off as well!!

 Deluxe Facial.
-This particular treatment uses a special essence with concentrated Aloe powder which includes three types of hyaluronic acid, vitamin C derivatives, coenzyme Q10 and ceramide, known to enhance and repair skin.
+This particular treatment uses a special essence with concentrated Aloe powder, collagen, and hyaluronic acid, which is known to enhance and repair skin.

-This treatment/essence blocks UV, dryness, and other environmental factors and lets your skin radiate beauty from the inside out!!
+Come get freshened up before you get busy for the holidays and get yourself ready for the party season!!

-### Thai massage therapy 60 mins $65!!!
-90mins $90!!
-With RMT
+### Now offering Thai massage therapy and herb ball therapy With RMT

 This type of massage has been around for more than two thousand years to promote physical and mental relaxation through the use of practitioner assisted Yoga positions.